yliu1268/cast-workflows/targetedTR/README.md

-# Targeted genotyping of a small number of STRs in large cohorts
+# Targeted STR genotyping in large cohorts

 The goal of TargetTR is to perform tareted genotyping of one or more TRs from next-generation sequencing data for a cohort of samples.
 The workflow performs the following steps: